Ethan-Rivas/Tesseract-Rails/README.md

 ### Routes and Information

-- /photos -> List of photos with buttons to watch PDF or TXT files.
+- /photos -> List of photos with buttons to view PDF or TXT files.
 - /photos/new -> Upload an image to the system and generates a PDF and TXT file and relates them with the image.

 ```